preeteshjain/ellac/README.md

 	grunt build

-The compress Grunt task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The `compress` Grunt task packages the theme files into `dist/ellac.zip`, which you can then upload to your site.

 	grunt compress